Chinese Communist Revolution: Failed insurrections and the Chinese Soviet

 CCP's 6th Party Congress there, rather than in China.
-With the help of the "28 Bolsheviks" (Chinese students studying Marxism at the Moscow Sun Yat-sen University), Xiang replaced Chen Duxiu as general secretary to the dismay of CCP leaders back in China.
+With the help of the 28 Bolsheviks, Chinese students studying Marxism at the Moscow Sun Yat-sen University, Xiang replaced Chen Duxiu as general secretary to the dismay of CCP leaders back in China.
 Upon his return to Shanghai, Xiang attempted several bureaucratic changes to consolidate centralized power, with mixed success.
-In 1930, the Comintern began pressuring the CCP to conduct more "anti-rightist" actions and Li Lisan was promoted to propanganda chief.
+In 1930, the Comintern began pressuring the CCP to conduct more "anti-rightist" actions and Li Lisan was promoted to propaganda chief.
 Li grew to become the effective paramount leader with support from Xiang and advocated for an immediate armed uprising in the cities.
 This was attempted in July 1930, but failed and again led to heavy losses.

-Under pressure from Zhou Enlai and many others in the party, the Comintern sent Soviet functionary Pavel Mif to replace Li Lisan and Xiang Zhongfa with members of the 28 Bolsheviks.
+After learning of the disastrous results of Li's offensives, the Comintern sent Zhou Enlai and Qu Qiubai back from Moscow to moderate Li.
+When this failed, the Comintern summoned Li to Moscow in October 1930.
 Bo Gu became nominal party secretary while Wang Ming became the de facto paramount leader.
 Under the influence of Moscow, the strategy of direct confrontation with the KMT by organizing urban uprisings continued until 1933, when party leadership was finally forced to evacuate to the countryside.
 They fled to Jiangxi, where Mao Zedong had had considerable success in setting up the Chinese Soviet Republic.
 Established in November 1931, the Soviet had helped expand CCP membership to over 300,000 and supported 100,000 Red Army soldiers.
 Mao's guerilla tactics had successfully repulsed three KMT encirclement campaigns.
 The CCP leadership quickly took over from Mao when they arrived from Shanghai.
-Following the advice of Otto Braun (communist), they replaced cautious guerilla tactics with a more traditional military strategy.
+Following the advice of Otto Braun, they replaced cautious guerilla tactics with a more traditional military strategy.
 The subsequent fourth encirclement campaign was a disaster for the Communists, and forced them to abandon South China altogether.
-They began the Long March, a 9,000 kilometer retreat to Northern China, where Chiang Kai-Shek's authority was weaker.
+They began the Long March, a 9,000 kilometer retreat to Northern China, where Chiang Kai-shek's authority was weaker.
 In January 1935, the CCP paused the march to hold a conference in Zunyi.
 Here, Mao Zedong denounced the party leadership for its dogmatic adherence to urban revolution in the face of repeated defeats.
 He also criticized Otto Braun's conventional tactics.
 Instead, Mao put forward a strategy based on rural guerilla warfare that prioritized winning peasant support.
 This was controversial because it conflicted with traditional party doctrine and the line endorsed by the Comintern.
 But with the support of Zhou Enlai, Mao defeated the 28 Bolsheviks and Otto Braun, becoming chairman of the Politburo and de facto leader of the party.
 Although the party survived the Long March, it had lost about 90% of its membership and was on the brink of destruction.
-The Communists' new base in Yan'an might indeed have been destroyed, but the outbreak of the Second Sino-Japanese War gave them a reprieve.
+But the outbreak of the Second Sino-Japanese War gave the Yan'an Soviet, the communists' new base, a reprieve.